Robinpig/Note/docs/CS/MQ/MQ.md

 - Redis is always idempotent.
 - DB primary key is unique.
 - update wehn exist, insert when not exist.
-- every request has own id, check if has consumed(a set).
+- every request has own message id, check if has consumed(a set).

 ### message ordering